 Classes typically meet for the entire year (30 weeks) — learners who register in the Fall, have their space guaranteed in their classes for all three terms.
 Classes meet for one hour per week, and most accept mid-year enrollment.
 Other offerings, such as Village Home Rivers and Workshops, operate on their own schedule.
 See those specific offerings for their calendars.

 The REGISTRATION PORTAL is your homebase for things related to your learner’s schedule.
 Within the Registration Portal you can: add classes, request to drop classes, see your learner’s schedule, make a payment, set up your installment payment plan, view your learner’s attendance, and much more.

 Double-check your Email/Username, make sure it’s typed correctly.

 Make sure your password is the one you made when you created your Family Account, and that it is typed correctly (passwords are case-sensitive).
 Follow the instructions on the screen for a password reset.
-If you have difficulty accessing your account, please call us — do not open a duplicate account.
+If you have difficulty accessing your account, please call us; we’ll be happy to help you troubleshoot and regain access — please do not open a duplicate account.

 Registration may be on a request basis or live enrollment depending on when you visit our site.
 In order to accommodate the demand for spaces in our exciting classes, we are using a request-system for the first portion of our registration period.
 All requests made during the request period are treated equally and enrollments in over-requested classes are accommodated randomly.
 Requests that are processed into enrollments will be visible in your Parent Portal.
-After the request portion of our registration period has ended and requests processed, the system will be opened for live enrollment.
+After the request portion of our registration period has ended and requests processed, the system will be opened for open enrollment.
 Any spaces in classes will be offered online on a first-come-first-served basis through the Add/Drop period.
-Please see Advance Registration Requests for details.
 See calendar for registration related dates.